fastrgv/AdaVenture/README.md

 ### Fixable link problems during linux build:

-On a linux build machine, you might get fixable link errors, depending on its configuration.
-If you are missing "libxxx.so", you might need to create a proper softlink so it can be found.
+On a linux build machine, you might get a few fixable link errors, depending on its configuration.
+If you are missing "libxxx.so", you might simply need to create a proper softlink so it can be found.

 ----------------------------------------------------------------------
 ## For Developers Only:  Portable Avatar Using Shaders